atavares75/MQP-URL_Classifier/docs/HowTo/FeatureMain_HowTo.md

 * "metric"	- the metric the program will use to evaluate the features

 Possible "metric" values are: chi2, f-value and correlation.
-Using chi2 will run a chi-squared test on the features provided.
+Using Chi-Squared will run a chi-squared test on the features provided.
-Using f-value will run a ANOVA F-Value test on the features provided.
+Using F-Test will run a ANOVA F-Value test on the features provided.
-Using correlation will produce a correlation heat map with the features provided.
+Using Correlation will produce a correlation heat map with the features provided.

 # Command

 python FeatureMain.py <json_file>

+# Output

+Output is structured in the output folder as
+  * {time} - FeatureEvaluation
+    * Run0
+    * Run1

+Within a RunX folder is report containing results of evaluation.
+If the metric is Chi-Squared or F-Test, a csv will be output with the results of the evaluation.
+If the metric is correlation a correlation heat map will be output.